streamthoughts/jikkou/docs/content/en/docs/Reference/CLI/Commands/jikkou-apply.md

 # Apply targeting a specific provider
 jikkou apply -f my-resources.yaml --provider kafka-prod

+# Apply to a named group of providers (a fleet of clusters) in one command
+jikkou apply -f my-resources.yaml --provider-group kafka-prod-fleet

+# Apply to all provider instances, continuing when one fails
+jikkou apply -f my-resources.yaml --provider-all --continue-on-error

 # Apply with JSON output format
 jikkou apply -f my-resources.yaml -o JSON --pretty
 ```